Launch Recite Me assistive technology

 Phase Transfer:

-The EHC Service will contact parents/carers to ask them for their next school preferences and to complete the online Phase Transfer form.
+The EHC Service have contacted parents/carers to inform them of the process for this year including that the LA will consult a child's nearest school for placement in September 2025.
+Alongside this, parents were able to share their preferences for consultation as well.
 Consultations with schools will then take place and parents/carers will be notified by 15 February in the calendar year of the transfer into or between schools.
-For example for children starting or transferring school in September 2024, parents would be notified by 15 February 2024
+For example for children starting or transferring school in September 2025, parents would be notified by 15 February 2025.

 Early Years to Primary